DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-03-10-How-to-use-interface-in-java-8.md

-3. Problem of static methods
+3. Problem of static method

     With static methods in Interface, we have a rule for it:
     - Do not use static methods in an interface until that method is a utility method.

 <br>